trevor-atlas/trevor-atlas/posts/using-readline-like-a-pro.md

 ---
 title: "Using Readline like a pro"
 date: '2019-08-21'
+tags:
+  - shell
+banner: /images/readline.jpg
 ---

-Readline is a tool you've probably used many times without even noticing - it's the default text interface for most terminals in [\*nix based operating systems](https://en.wikipedia.org/wiki/Unix-like)!
+Readline is a tool you've probably used many times without even noticing - it's the default text interface for most terminals in [*nix based operating systems](https://en.wikipedia.org/wiki/Unix-like)!
 Any time you type stuff into a terminal prompt, you're using Readline!

 A little known fact is that Readline comes configured out-of-the-box with some extremely useful commands and shortcuts.
 Today we will examine some of those shortcuts and do some customization of our own.